apausa/deepDiveIntoBlockchain/README.md

 # Hederauth

-Worked with a group of international students on a blockchain-based solution supported by Hedera Hashgraph (https://github.com/apausa/uzh).
+Worked with a group of international students on a blockchain-based solution supported by Hedera Hashgraph.
 This is a Next.js and Node.js application with TypeScritp to verify Hedera's blockchain real users.

 ## Appendix